-- 24.Action #32 of the OAP requests States to report on mine risk education and other risk reduction programmes (MRE/R) in Article 7 reports, including the methodologies used, the challenges faced and the results achieved, with information disaggregated by gender and age.
-The Committee observed that while Croatia reported on the methodologies used and the challenges faced, Croatia had not provided information in its Article 7 report on the results achieved, with information disaggregated by gender and age and would welcome further information in this regard. - 25.
-Croatia reported on its efforts to integrate MRE/R with the Croatian Ministry of the Interior, the National Education centre of Civil Protection as well as municipalities and cities within hazardous areas, non-government organisations, and the education system with elementary school age children, and the Police Department as part of, 'Less Arms, Less Tragedies' public campaign (Action #28). - 26.Croatia reported on its efforts to prioritise people most at risk, highlighting the project, "Demining and Socio-Economic Integration" which included the establishment of a comprehensive Explosive Ordnance (EO) database, gathering, among other elements, the information about different needs, vulnerabilities and perspectives of women, girls, boys and men from diverse populations and all ages that will serve to direct future projects in this regard (Action #29). - 27.Action #30 of the OAP requests States Parties to prioritise people most at risk by linking mine risk education and reduction programmes and messages directly to an analysis of available casualty and contamination data, an understanding of the affected population's behaviour, risk pattern and coping mechanisms, and, wherever possible, anticipated population movements.
-The Committee observed that Croatia had not provided updated information in its Article 7 Report on its efforts in implementation of Action #30 and would welcome further information in this regard.

-28.Croatia reported on its efforts to build national capacity through the integration of MRE programmes with aligned Ministries, at municipality and city administration levels, as well as schools and non-government organisations, together with an understanding of the affected population's behaviour, risk pattern and coping mechanisms, and, wherever possible, anticipated population movements (Action #31).
+- 23.Action #32 of the OAP requests States to report on mine risk education and other risk reduction programmes (MRE/R) in Article 7 reports, including the methodologies used, the challenges faced and the results achieved, with information disaggregated by gender and age.
+The Committee observed that while Croatia reported on the methodologies used and the challenges faced, Croatia had not provided information in its Article 7 report on the results achieved, with information disaggregated by gender and age and would welcome further information in this regard.
+(Action #32) - 24.
+Croatia reported on its efforts to integrate MRE/R with the Croatian Ministry of the Interior, the National Education centre of Civil Protection as well as municipalities and cities within hazardous areas, non-government organisations, and the education system with elementary school age children, and the Police Department as part of, 'Less Arms, Less Tragedies' public campaign.
+(Action #28) - 25.Croatia reported on its efforts to provide context specific mine risk education and reduction programmes to all affected populations and groups at risk.
+(Action #29) - 26.
+Croatia reported on its efforts to prioritise people most at risk, including children, and specific target groups of; hunters, fisher, farms and public company employees.
+(Action #30) - 27.Croatia reported on its efforts to build national capacity through the integration of MRE/R programmes with aligned Ministries, at municipality and city administration levels, as well as schools and other non-government organisation.
+(Action #31)